HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 HIRE: to rent.

-HOOTER: car horn!
+HOOTER: a car horn!

 HOOVER: the action of vacuuming.